-For the dividend reinvestment in the MSCI Daily Total Return (DTR) Indexes on the dividend ex-date, MSCI will reinvest the full dividend amount as announced by the company, using the number of shares on the day prior to the dividend ex-date which is generally the number of shares post-rights issue, according to the MSCI Index Calculation Methodology.
+For the dividend reinvestment in the MSCI Daily Total Return (DTR) Indexes on the dividend ex-date, MSCI reinvests the full dividend amount as announced by the company, using the number of shares on the cum date which is the number of shares post-rights issue, according to the MSCI Index Calculation Methodology.

-3.5.3 Number of Shares, FIF and/or DIF Changes Following Rights for New Underlying Shares
+3.6.3 Number of Shares, FIF and/or DIF Changes Following Rights for New Underlying Shares

-In cases of rights of new underlying shares, the decision to increase or not increase the number of shares of the security as of the close of the ex-date is generally announced and confirmed by MSCI before the ex-date based on current market prices compared to the subscription price, among other factors.
+In cases of rights of new underlying shares, the decision to increase or not increase the number of shares of the security as of the close of the ex-date is announced and confirmed by MSCI before the ex-date based on current market prices compared to the subscription price, among other factors.
 In such cases, this decision will generally not be changed based on actual market prices on the ex-date.

-If the subscription price of the new shares is below the market price of the security at the time MSCI announces and confirms the implementation of a rights issue, the rights issue is generally assumed to be fully subscribed on a pro rata basis and the number of shares of the security is increased accordingly as of the close of the ex-date.
+If the subscription price of the new shares is below the market price of the security at the time MSCI announces and confirms the implementation of a rights issue (rights issue offered at a discount to market price), the rights issue is assumed to be fully subscribed on a pro rata basis and the number of shares of the security is increased accordingly as of the close of the ex-date.

-If the subscription price of the new shares is greater than or equal to the market price of the security at the time MSCI announces and confirms the implementation of a rights issue, the number of shares and the FIF and/or DIF of the security is not changed as of the close of the ex-date unless the rights issue is fully underwritten (see next paragraph).
-If the rights issue is not fully underwritten, any increase in the number of shares and potential changes in the FIF and/or DIF of the security are generally implemented after the results of the rights issue are made available, provided the number of shares increase is above 5%.
-Increases in the number of shares smaller than 5% are generally implemented at Index Review.
+If the subscription price of the new shares is greater than or equal to the market price of the security at the time MSCI announces and confirms the implementation of a rights issue (rights issue offered at a premium to market price), the number of shares and the FIF and/or DIF of the security is not changed as of the close of the ex-date unless the rights issue is fully underwritten (see next paragraph).
+If the rights issue is not fully underwritten, any increase in the number of shares and potential changes in the FIF and/or DIF of the security are implemented after the results of the rights issue are made available, provided the number of shares increase is above 5%.
+Increases in the number of shares smaller than 5% are implemented at Index Review.

-For rights issues which are fully underwritten, the securities' number of shares of the company making the right issue is generally increased as of the close of the ex-date, regardless if the rights issue is offered at a premium or discount to the market price.
+For rights issues which are fully underwritten, the securities' number of shares of the company making the right issue is increased as of the close of the ex-date, regardless if the rights issue is offered at a premium or discount to the market price.

-In case the underwriter is a government or a shareholder or group of shareholders of a strategic nature, the new shares issued following the rights issue are generally considered as non-free float and the securities' FIF and/or DIF of the company making the rights issue are adjusted at the time of the event.

-In case the underwriters are investment bankers and/or brokers, the new shares issued following the rights issue are generally considered on a pro rata basis.
+For rights issues which are fully underwritten and are offered at a premium to market price, in case the underwriter is a government or a shareholder or group of shareholders of a strategic nature, the new shares issued following the rights issue are considered as non-free float and the securities' FIF and/or DIF of the company making the rights issue are adjusted at the time of the event.
+In case the underwriters are investment bankers and/or brokers, the new shares issued following the rights issue are considered on a pro rata basis.

-For rights issues affecting a company with several classes of shares that are all index constituents and where they are all given the rights to subscribe to new shares for only one class of shares, MSCI will reflect the change in the NOS and/or FIF/DIF at the time of the event.
+For rights issues affecting a company with several classes of shares that are all index constituents and where they are all given the rights to subscribe to new shares for only one class of shares, MSCI reflects the change in the NOS and/or FIF/DIF at the time of the event.